developertobi/packageTest/README.md

 TODO: Put a short description of the package here that helps potential users know whether this package might be useful for them.

+Repositories for SEAM app.

 ## Features

 TODO: List what your package can do.
 Maybe include images, gifs, or videos.

 ## Getting started

+Add dependency
+Add this to your package's pubspec.yaml file, use the latest version Pub
+#  This is using the github version of the package
+seam_connection:
+  git:
+    url: (github link here e.g https://github.com/developertobi/packageTest.git)
+    ref: master

+You should then run flutter packages get

 TODO: List prerequisites and provide or point to information on how to start using the package.

 ## Usage

+Import the package:
+`import 'package:seam_connection/seam_connection.dart';`
+Then make calls to the repositories you want.
+Below are the available repositories and their corresponding methods for now:
+* AuthenticationRepository()
+  - register()
+  - login()
+  - resetPassword()
+  - otpVerification()
+  - phoneVerification()
+* CustomerRepository
+  - addCustomer()
+* MeasurementRepository
+  - addMeasurement()
+  - getMeasurement()

+Example: To make a call to the register() method just call `await AuthenticationRepository().register(...);`

 TODO: Include short and useful examples for package users.
 Add longer examples to `/example` folder.